 - It will raise the profile and value of project management.

-If you are looking for information on APM's pan-sector standard please visit the
+If you are looking for information on APM's pan-sector standard please

 APM Registered Project Professional (RPP) webpage.

 Formed in 1972, APM has developed considerable influence through its annual awards, standards development with BSI and ISO and knowledge development through its Specific Interest Groups.
 Supporting over 30,000 project professionals every year through qualifications and membership, it is an educational charity and standard setter for the profession.